-Presently control measures include destroying infested trees and limited use of insecticides targeted at the adult beetles.
-Because most of the Asian longhorned beetle’s life cycle is spent deep inside the tree, they are difficult to control.
+Presently management includes destroying infested trees and limited use of insecticides targeted at the adult beetles.
+Because most of the Asian longhorn beetle’s life cycle is spent deep inside the tree, they are difficult to control.
 The beetles do have a few natural enemies in their native Asia, including nematodes, woodpeckers, and parasites, but their natural enemies are unable to keep them from being a serious problem even there.

-Additional information about the Asian longhorned beetle.
+Additional information about the Asian longhorn beetle.
 Learn More